Atlantic Coast Line Railroad: Forming the ACL by mergers

 In 1898, Petersburg Railroad and the Richmond and Petersburg Railroad formally merged, and two years later the combined company took control of the ACL's routes south of Virginia and the Norfolk and Carolina Railroad, which operated from Norfolk, Virginia to Tarboro, North Carolina.
 These mergers created an ACL system reaching from southern Virginia to South Carolina and Georgia.
 Other small acquisitions took place in 1901, and in 1902 the ACL took over the Plant System, which operated numerous lines within Florida and Georgia.
 This same year the ACL took control of the Louisville and Nashville Railroad as well as the Nashville, Chattanooga and St. Louis Railway, though the two were never merged into the ACL and were operated independently.
 The ACL acquired the East Carolina Railway in 1935, running south from Tarboro to Hookerton, although the 12-mile extension to Hookerton was abandoned in 1933.

 The ACL's last major acquisition was the Atlanta, Birmingham and Coast Railroad, which it purchased in 1927, though the AB&C was not merged into the ACL until 1945.

+Upon the formal incorporation of the ACL in 1900, an assessment was made of its repair and maintenance facilities.
+The oldest inherited shop site was at Wilmington, North Carolina, which dated to 1840.
+The shops in Florence, South Carolina were a bit more modern, having been upgraded in 1883.
+However, the sprawling ACL system needed larger and more modern facilities to handle locomotive overhauls and freight car building.
+By the 1920s the two largest shop sites were at South Rocky Mount, North Carolina and Waycross, Georgia, each of which employed about 2,000 workers.
+To handle extensions into Florida, in 1926 the ACL established the Uceta shops and yard outside of Tampa, Florida at a cost of $2 million.